The Worship Song Compass

 Why Score Worship Songs?

-Of course, this won't be as exhaustive as a resource like Praise Charts but the songs listed are either high-quality options found during extensive research or those that are popular/widely-used.
+Of course, this won't be as exhaustive as a resource like Praise Charts, but the songs listed here are either high-quality options found during extensive research, or those that are widely-used.

-Low suitability means a song may not be ideal for congregational worship - it doesn't mean the song is inherently bad.
-Many songs that receive a lower suitability score are still great in other contexts, such as personal devotion.
+Low suitability means a song may be less useful for congregational worship - it doesn't mean the song is inherently bad.
+Many songs that receive a lower suitability score are still useful in other contexts, such as times of personal devotion.
 Like many of the Psalms, which were written as personal expressions rather than for corporate use, these songs serve a different purpose.
-There are some songs that receive a lower score that I think are wonderful, but not in the context of a corporate church service.
-Again, the aim is not to criticise, but to offer criteria for identifying songs that are most appropriate for congregational worship.
-That being said, I have pointed out questionable lyrics where required.
+There are some songs that receive a lower score that I think are great, but not in the context of congregational church worship.
+Again, the aim is not to criticise, but to offer criteria for identifying songs that are most appropriate in corporate worship.

-Songs are scored solely on their lyrical content.
-The alleged theological positions of churches or songwriters hasn't been considered.
-But if you're interested, songwriters can be viewed by clicking 'Show All Song Info' or by opening an individual song.
-If you want to ensure a certain writer isn't included in the list, use the search filter and add a 'minus' before your search terms: '-writer -writer'.
+Songs are scored based solely on their lyrical content.
+The alleged theological positions of churches or songwriters haven't been considered.
+But if you're interested, songwriters can be viewed by clicking on the song title.
+If you want to ensure a certain writer isn't included in the list, use the search filter and add a 'minus' before your search terms: -writer -writer.

-Finally, this system isn't set in stone, and as I continue to review songs (and potentially include more categories), I may update the suitability scores.
+Finally, this system isn't set in stone, and as I continue to review songs (and potentially include more categories), I may update the suitability ratings.

 The Caveat: Weightings

-You may not agree with a particular rating or category — whether for an individual song or the system as a whole.
+You may not agree with a particular rating or category — whether for an individual song, or for the system as a whole.
 To accommodate this, there's an option in the bottom left of the homepage to adjust category weightings.
-These are initially set according to my priorities but can be customised to reflect yours.
+You can customise these to reflect your priorities.

 Accuracy